 The number of ways to recover from stroke are seemingly endless…

-To help you choose the best methods, we compiled the best 19 treatments we know.
-(And we’ve written over 400+ blog posts, so we’ve covered a lot!)
+To help you choose the best methods, we compiled the 19 best stroke rehabilitation methods.

 Before we dive in, there’s something you should know if you want the fastest recovery from stroke: